 - Dried herbs, such as Basil, oregano, rosemary and/or thyme

 - Weigh out flour in a large bowl.
-Sprinkle Instant yeast and salt into the bowl and stir together (**If using Active Dry yeast, mix the yeast with a bit of the water that is is lukewarm and let stand a few minutes before adding to the bowl).
+Sprinkle Instant yeast and salt into the bowl and stir together (**If using Active Dry yeast, mix the yeast with a bit of the water that is warmed to lukewarm and let stand a few minutes before adding to the bowl).
 Make a well in the flour mixture and pour in the water.
 Stir together with a wooden spoon to form a loose dough.

 - Remove the dough to a well-floured work surface, being sure to scrape the bowl clean with a bowl scraper.
 (Set the bowl aside to use for rising).